 However, it is also recommended that you lodge your visa application taking into account national holidays of the country of destination and Russia.
 Please note that during holidays the operation of certain consular services may be reduced.

 Applications for Schengen visas can be submitted at the Visa Application Centre in Moscow by appointment only.
-All the rest Visa Centres have walk-in system.
-An appointment may be booked online or through the Call Centre.
+An appointment may be booked online.

 Please check the harmonized list of supporting documents to be submitted by applicants as per the Visa type.